JeremyTheModernist/tutorials-managing-global-state-with-react-hooks/README.md

 -   <a href="https://www.jeremysbarnes.com/blog/hook-into-global-state" target="_blank">Hook into global state</a>

+## Overview

+Use React Hooks and React Context to switch between global light and dark themes.

 ## Usage:

 To see the final code, clone this repository and open it in your code editor.
 Next, open your terminal and run the following commands: